jcdehart/NEXRAD_qpe_process/doc/howtorun_radxbeamblock.md

 ```

 ### Specific parameters to edit
-Caution: this is not a complete list, simply the most important for running the code.
-Read through the entire parameter file.
+Caution: this is not a complete list, simply a list of important parameters to run RadxBeamBlock.
+We urge the user to read through the entire parameter file.
 #### Input params
-- input_dem_path: directory containing elevation data
+- input_dem_path: directory where the elevation data resides
 - input_data_format: choose elevation data format from list
 #### Radar parameters
 - time: specific time not important as it will be used for all timesteps
 - radar_location: lat (degrees), lon (degrees), elevation (km)
-- radar_wavelength_cm
+- radar_wavelength_cm: radar wavelength
-- horiz_beam_width_deg/vert_beam_width_deg
+- horiz_beam_width_deg/vert_beam_width_deg: beamwidths for both polarizations
 - gates: specify the initial gate distance, gate spacing (both in km), and number of gates in each beam
-- azimuths: specify the initial angle, spacing, and number of beams
+- azimuths: specify the initial angle, spacing, and number of azimuths
 #### Output format
-- output_format: select the preferred file type
+- output_format: select the preferred file type (usually CFRADIAL)
 - netcdf_style: if output_format is CFRADIAL, specify the netCDF format
 #### Output directory
 - output_dir: file will be written to this directory